Chicken nesting boxes are central to owning hens – it’s where the magic of laying eggs happens!

 How do you keep a nesting box clean?

 You need to clean it regularly!
-Make it part of your egg gathering routine to do some housekeeping.
-Remove soiled bedding, feathers, and poop that you find.
+Make it part of your egg collection routine to do some housekeeping.
+Remove soiled bedding material, feathers, and poop that you find.
 If it’s really gross, you’ll have to completely remove all the bedding and wipe down the laying area.
 You can use water, all-natural wipes, or other cleaning solutions to do the job.

 Shavings are the easiest to clean while straw is the hardest!
-It is also the perfect place for pests to hide so it would also help out big time when you think about what to put in chicken nesting boxes.
+It is also the perfect place for pests to hide.
+Therefore, it will help out big time when you think about what material to put in chicken nesting boxes.

 Maat van Uitert is a backyard chicken and sustainable living expert.
 She is also the author of Chickens: Naturally Raising A Sustainable Flock, which was a best seller in it’s Amazon category.
 Maat has been featured on NBC, CBS, AOL Finance, Community Chickens, the Huffington Post, Chickens magazine, Backyard Poultry, and Countryside Magazine.
 She lives on her farm in Southeast Missouri with her husband, two children, and about a million chickens and ducks.
 You can follow Maat on Facebook here and Instagram here.